 If we have separate partitions, it’s not easy to get information back immediately, because one partition and the other partition may be the one that has the document, met our trying update and its come back together.

 Challenges consistency: We know units it’s an eventual consistency model.
 Primary reasons to offers optimistic locking is a form of transaction in their we can have form atomic updates on its per single document and a transaction that involves multiple documents.

 Collections: Collection made of one or more Solr cores, single core contains single Solr instances, Collection of shard1 and shard2.
 Each of the shard is placed on two Solr instances.

 Zoo Keeper: It is a vital part of Solr cloud.
-If the Zoo Keeper will fail the whole cluster become useless Leader election, cluster state management and centralized configuration are provided by the distributed coordination service.
+If the Zoo Keeper will fail the whole cluster becomes useless Leader election, cluster state management and centralized configuration are provided by the distributed coordination service.
 We can use the embedded Zoo Keeper for testing.

-Collection: Each collection has a name, shard count and replication factor in distributed search index across multiple nodes.
+Collection: Each collection has a name, shard count, and replication factor in distributed search index across multiple nodes.

 Replication factor: Number of copies of a document in a collection.

 Shard: It is a collection of logical slices, While the ability to shard a logical Solr index is an excellent feature.

 Every shard has a name, leader, hash range, and replication factor.
 Each Shard will contain at least one Leader Core and zero to many Replica Cores, One document is assigned to one shard per collection using a hash based document routing strategy.